n-kelley/GitActivities/README.md

 This repository holds a number of activities to aid in your learning of GIT.

 ## Your Task ##
-Walk through the assignments to gain a solid understanding of working with GIT.
+Walk through the assignments to gain a solid understanding of working with GIT